bootlin/custom_tests_tool/README.md

 ## Examples

+Before any work, don't forget to reactivate your virtualenv to setup the Python
+environment: `source env/bin/activate`

+`./ctt.py -h`

+Will give you exhaustive help on any option.

+`./ctt.py -l`

+Will give you list of supported boards.

 `./ctt.py -b sun8i-h3-orangepi-pc beaglebone-black --send`

 Will launch the default job on the OrangePi PC and Beaglebone Black.
 The default